ShindouMihou/siopao/README.md

 ```

 ## file io
-go-simple-files supports the following file methods:
+siopao supports the following file methods:
 - [x] `File.Write(any)`: writes to file, appends if it exists. anything other than string and byte array is translated to json.
-- [x] `File.Overwrite(any)`: overwrites the file with the new contents, similar to the above and translates anything else to json.
+- [x] `File.Overwrite(any)`: overwrites the file with the new contents, similar to the above and marshals anything else to json.
+- [x] `File.WriteMarshal(marshaler, any)`: writes  to file, appends if it exists. anything other than string and byte array is marshaled using the provided marshaller.
+- [x] `File.OverwriteMarshal(marshaler, any)`: overwrites the file with the new contents, similar to the above and marshals anything else to the provided marshaller.
 - [x] `File.Text`: reads the file contents and into a string.
+- [x] `File.Json(any)`: reads the file contents as a json and unmarshals into the type.
+- [x] `File.Unmarshal(unmarshaler, any)`: reads the file contents and unmarshals into the type.
 - [x] `File.Bytes`: reads the file contents and into a byte array.
 - [x] `File.Reader`: returns a [`Reader`](#reader) of the file.
 - [x] `File.TextReader`: returns a [`TextReader`](#textreader) of the file.